yuxiaoba/my-wowchemy-site/content/publication/gied22/index.md

 summary: This paper proposes a novel system, named GIED, which is a method to automatically analyze the cascading effect of availability issues in online systems.
 GIED enables the extraction of graph-based issue representations.
 This representation includes both the issue symptoms and affected service attributes.
 A neural network is used to perform incident detection.
 Finally, the PageRank algorithm is used to locate the root cause of the incident.

-tags: [Microservice, RCA, PageRank, Reliability, AIOps]
+tags: [Microservice, Root Cause Analysis, AIOps]

 # Display this page in the Featured widget?
 featured: false